About Kim Murphy Photography

 I have always loved being out in nature.
 I always took a small point and shoot camera with me on my adventures in the great outdoors.

 In 2009, at the age of 55, I decided to invest some time into learning about photography.
 I bought a Canon Rebel DSLR and at that time only knew how to turn it on and off.
 I took a landscape photography class from Nick Carver and subsequently private photography lessons.
 Nick graciously shared with me his vast knowledge and experience of photography.
-He makes it easy to understand photography.
 Soon I was able to operate my camera in the manual mode and learned advanced photography techniques.
 With that knowledge and with some hard work and determination my photography began to evolve.

 Ansel Adams said, "The whole world is, to me, very much "alive"- all the little growing things, even the rocks.
 I can't look at a swell bit of grass and earth, for instance, without feeling the essential life - the things going on - within them.
 The same goes for a mountain, or a bit of the ocean, or a magnificent piece of old wood."